Food pantry launches online ordering system

 Translation services are available over the phone in many languages.
 Those without internet access, with questions, or who prefer to place their order by phone are also welcome to do so by calling 978-283-6776.

-The Open Door serves residents of Gloucester, Rockport, Manchester, Essex, Ipswich, Hamilton, Wenham, Rowley, Boxford and Topsfield.
+The Open Door serves residents of Ipswich, Hamilton, Wenham, Topsfield, Gloucester, Rockport, Manchester, Essex and Rowley and Boxford.

 Staff writer Taylor Ann Bradford may be contacted at 978-675-2705, tbradford@gloucestertimes.com or on Twitter at TayBradford97.